 From classical bacteriology to specialised analyses of strains

-Since long active in the field of infectious diseases for the diagnosis and treatment of bacterial, mycological and parasitic infections, the unit has seen its activities change over the years: specialized analyses have overtaken routine, methods of molecular biology have been developed further, both for diagnosis and for the characterisation of pathogens and determination of antibiotic resistance mechanisms.
+Since long active in the field of infectious diseases for the diagnosis and treatment of bacterial, mycological and parasitic infections, the service has seen its activities change over the years: specialized analyses have overtaken routine, methods of molecular biology have been developed further, both for diagnosis and for the characterisation of pathogens and determination of antibiotic resistance mechanisms.
 2016 saw the disappearance of parasitology and a concomitant increase in the analysis of strains.
-As a result of this development, the unit has changed its name to the current one: bacteriology, mycology, antibiotic resistance and hospital hygiene unit.
+As a result of this development, the service has changed its name to the current one: bacteriology, mycology, antibiotic resistance and hospital hygiene unit.

 Clinical, epidemiological and public health activities